Obsessive-Compulsive Disorder (OCD)

 Obsessive thoughts make people who have OCD feel nervous and afraid.
 They try to get rid of these feelings by performing certain behaviors according to “rules” that they make up for themselves.
 These behaviors are called compulsions.
 (Compulsive behaviors are sometimes also called rituals.)
 For example, a person who has OCD may have obsessive thoughts about germs.
 Because of these thoughts, the person may wash his or her hands repeatedly.

-Performing these behaviors usually only makes the nervous feelings go away for a short time.
+Performing these behaviors usually makes the nervous feelings go away for a short time.
 When the fear and nervousness return, the person who has OCD repeats the routine all over again.

 SYMPTOMS